cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-TPAM VIP-VENUS-EN.md

 # Context

-CS Group responsabilities for Maintenance of the Venµs Image Quality (VIP) center are as follows:
+CS Group responsabilities for Maintenance of the Venµs Image Production (VIP) center are as follows:
-* Maintenance of the data center (VIP), the distribution server (VPDS), the qalification and operation support tools within the VEnµS ground segment
+* Maintenance of the data center (VIP), the distribution server (VPDS), the qualification and operation support tools within the VEnµS ground segment

 ![Main Picture](Project-CNES-TPAM VIP-VENUS-EN pict 1.png)